Overview of Construction Project Management Roles

 3. Managing Staff

 - Managing staff is the key responsibility of a construction project manager.
-All tasks cannot be handled alone.
+However, all tasks cannot be handled alone.
 So, the various tasks need to be delegated to the workers according to their respective job roles and skill set.
 So hiring plays a major role here.

 - While hiring, it is important to select employees that are diverse in their skill set to ensure the efficiency of the employees is improved.
 And, of course, it goes without saying that it’s important to delegate tasks only to reliable employees.